2.1 (or international equivalent) in law, humanities or social sciences.

-This specialisation provides a holistic overview of the law governing the use of force by States, the law applicable to the conduct of hostilities, the measures adopted to combat terrorism, as well as the legal and philosophical responses to international criminality through the examination of the emerging system of international criminal justice.
-Current affairs issues and modern challenges to the law and politics surrounding war and justice are extensively discussed as part of the above modules.
+This course will help you develop a holistic overview of the law governing the use of force by states, the law applicable to the conduct of hostilities, and the international criminal justice system.
+You will consider current issues and modern challenges to the law and politics surrounding war and justice, as well as the legal and philosophical responses to international criminality.

 Information for international students